The Benefits of Online Children’s Yoga Teacher Training

 The YogaBeez ONLINE Children’s Yoga Teacher Training is available in both the Foundation and Advanced Level Courses.
 It is suitable for yoga teachers, school teachers and parents.
 These online courses will provide you with all the tools you will need to share yoga and mindfulness with children

 Have you ever entered a yoga class feeling on top of the world until half way through?
 Whilst holding a pose, the flood gates suddenly open and you find tears streaming down your cheeks?
 Or found yourself lying in savasana, deep in a peaceful meditative state when a single tear trickles down the side of your face?
 A meditation releases an expected memory and your smooth, controlled breath soon turns to sobs… Well, if a yoga class can unleash all these emotions, can you imagine what could unfold whilst delving deeply inwards on a Yoga Teacher Training Course?
 Preparing to deal with these emerging emotions in a safe and supported space is very important.
+These tips are specifically crafted to help you to figure out how to deal with emotions when on a Yoga Teacher Training Course

 What are the possible solutions?